-Are you new to the Paleo diet?
-When you first start following this eating plan, you may not know what you can and can’t eat.
+Are you new to the Paleo way of eating?
+When you first start following this diet plan, you may not know what you can and can’t eat.
 You may feel as though it’s a minefield but it doesn’t have to be.
 Using a Paleo food list (or a cheat sheet!) will help you to master this plan.
 With that in mind, let’s take a look at some of the staples you will need to know about.

 Why Do You Need a Paleo Food List?

 The Paleo diet is based on the food that humans would have eaten during the Paleolithic era.
 That means that it is based around lean meat, fish, shellfish, fruit, vegetables, eggs, nuts, and seeds.
 You have to avoid grains, legumes, cereals, dairy, processed foods, refined sugars, or added salts.
 Put simply, it can be a lot to remember.